Last Updated on July 18, 2021 by Helga

 Getting to Catania from Palermo

+The next stop on the motorcycle road trip in Italy, on our road trip in Sicily, was Catania.
 The drive from Palermo in the north to Catania in the east is not a long one.
 The A19 – a well-maintained and in our case also relatively empty road – cuts across the center of Sicily, through golden fields and rolling hills, passing just a few herds of cattle and little else.
 After just over two hours – it felt too soon – we were on the outskirts of Catania.

 Catania was a little harder to navigate.
 We got our bearings – and breakfast – at the train station.
 The breakfast we had was from a cantina in the parking lot – we ate it standing up, using the seat of the bike as a picnic table.
 What did we have?
 The Sicilian specialty of brioche con granita.
 Unlike brioche con gelato, this treat is served a la carte – a packaged brioche (in this case), and a cup of fresh almond granita – granita di mandorle.
 You rip off little pieces of brioche and dip them in the cool granita, and sigh with happiness in between each bite.